Women in government: Taiwan

 The constitution, adopted in 1947, protected female candidates in elections during the Mainland Period.
 Article 134 states: "In the various kinds of elections, quotas of successful candidates shall be assigned to women; methods of implementation shall be prescribed by law".
 The female representation rate in the Legislative Yuan and local councils has steadily increased above 30%.

 Tsai Ing-wen won the 2016 president election and became the first female president.

 Thailand

-Thailand's first female Prime Minister Yingluck Shinawatra, who was elected as 28th Prime minister of Thailand in 2011, was the youngest prime minister in over 60 years.
+Thailand's first female prime minister Yingluck Shinawatra, who was elected as 28th prime minister of Thailand in 2011, was the youngest prime minister in over 60 years.
 She was removed from office on May 7, 2014, by a constitutional court decision.
+Following the removal of Srettha Thavisin, Paetongtarn Shinawatra has served as the second female prime minister of Thailand since 2024.

 Europe

 Germany

 The gender quotas implemented across parties in Germany in the 1990s serve as a natural experiment for the effect of sub-national party political gender quotas on women participation.
 Davidson-Schmich (2006) notes, "the German case provides the variance needed to explain the successful (or failed) implementation of these political party quotas".
 Germany's sixteen state legislatures, the Länder, feature a variety of party systems and varied numbers of potential female candidates.
 Germany is rated highly in its gender gap, but is an example of a developed country with a low percentage of female leadership in politics.

 Davidson-Schmich's study shows that there are many factors that influence how effective a political quota for women will be.
 Because Germany's quotas cover culturally diverse areas, Davidson-Schmich was able to see which cities best responded to the increase in women running for office.
 In her bivariate study, the quota was more successful when the city had a PR electoral system, when more women held inner-party and local political offices, and when there were more women in state-level executive offices.
 The quota was less successful in rural areas, areas with a large number of Catholic voters, electoral systems with a preferential system, in extremely competitive party systems, and with greater rates of legislative turnover.
 In her multivariate study of these regions, however, Davidson-Schmich narrowed these factors down even further to the most significant variables of: Catholicism and agricultural economics (Davidson-Schmich, 2006, p.
 228).
 This is very intriguing, and as she explains, "the success of voluntary gender quotas in the German states hinged not on the political structure of these Lander, but rather the willingness of within the system to act on the opportunities inherent in these structures" (Davidson-Schmich, 2006, p.
 228).
 Social factors and inherent gender discrimination are more important in the success of a female political quota than the structure of the quota itself.